On diffeomorphisms of even-dimensional discs

 \subsection{The rational cohomology of $X_1(g)$}

-We will compute the rational cohomology of $X_1(g)$ in a stable range by a variant of the method described in \cite{KR-WTorelli}, and for the remainder of this section we assume familiarity with the methods of that paper.
+We will compute the rational cohomology of $X_1(g)$ in a stable range by a variant of the method of \cite{KR-WTorelli}, which we have outlined in \cref{sec:torelli-review}.
+We begin by defining a new functor on the downward (signed) Brauer category, which replaces the functor $\mathcal{P}(-)'_{\geq 0} \otimes {\det}^{\otimes n}$ of \cref{def:PBfunctor}.
+It is isomorphic to the quotient of this by the subfunctor consisting of those labelled partitions with some label of degree $>0$, but we spell out the definition.